Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/Readme.md

     Console.WriteLine(secret.Name);
   }
 ```

-## Async operations
-The Azure.Security.KeyVault.Secrets package supports async API that are identical to synchronous API.
-All methods end with `Async`.

-The following examples provide code snippets for performing async operations in the Secret Client library:

 ### Async create a secret
+Async APIs are identical to synchronous API.
+Note that all methods end with `Async`.

 This example creates a secret in the Key Vault with the specified optional arguments.

 ```c#